Last updated on 2026-03-27

 Program structure

 The Cosmetic Science program is structured to provide a comprehensive education over a duration of 2 semesters (1 year).
-The program is delivered in-person at the Seneca@York campus, ensuring students receive hands-on training and direct interaction with instructors and peers.
+The program is offered in a full-time format and is delivered in-person at the Seneca@York campus.
 Key features of the program structure include:

-• Optional work term available after the first semester for practical experience.
+- Optional work term available after the first semester for practical industry exposure.

 Featured Experiences